ai-core-tools/hsu-docs/INTEGRATED_HSU_MULTI_REPO_GO_GUIDE.md

 # HSU Go Implementation Guide

-This guide walks you through creating Go-based HSU servers using the established patterns from the `hsu-echo` reference implementation.
+This guide walks you through creating Go-based HSU servers using the established patterns from the `hsu-example3-common` reference implementation.

 ## Overview